Brian-T-Horner/CS5010-Assignment4/README.md

 ImageController.
 This controller is how the user interfaces the program, through the command line using the main method.

 Inside control is the command package.
-Each command that the program supports has a method that implements the Command interface for use inside ImageController.
+Each command that the program supports has a class that implements the Command interface for use inside ImageController.

 ## Usage